defcast/defcast.github.io/_posts/2017-12-28-task-management-suite.markdown

 ![github]({{ "/assets/img/github-issue.png" | absolute_url }})

 In this instance the integration was established using the [Github] `Applications` settings.
-It uses OAUTH to eliminate the need for users to know the password to the [G]ithub] repository to generate tasks.
+It uses OAUTH to eliminate the need for users to know the password to the [Github] repository to generate tasks.
 It uses the [Asana] API to allow Github to generate the tasks in Asana.

 There are upwards of 100 applications available for integration with Github.
 These allow integrating [Github] with tools like: